KermitEX/Discord_bot_with_local_ollama_llava_music/Readme.md

   - Community discussions
   - Bot announcements

-### Other Support Channels
+### Other Support
-- Create an issue on GitHub for bug reports
+- Create GitHub issues for bugs
-- Check documentation for guides
+- Check documentation
-- Report security issues via Discord DM to admins
+- Report security issues via Discord DM

 ## License 📄

 ### Apache License 2.0

-Copyright 2024 Luna Discord AI Music Bot
+Copyright 2024 Discord Bot with Ollama, Llava & Music

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.